Mercedes-Benz Repairs to Expect

 Protect Your New or Used Mercedes-Benz with Endurance

-Additionally, new Endurance customers can get access to one year of Elite Benefits with the purchase of any auto protection plan and a small activation fee.
-That includes extra perks such as 24/7 roadside assistance, key fob replacements, up to $500 in collision discounts and more!
+New Endurance customers can also access a full year of Elite Benefits by purchasing any auto protection plan and paying a small activation fee.
+That includes extra perks such as key fob replacements, tire replacements or repairs, up to $500 in collision discounts and more!
+You’ll even automatically receive other standard benefits, such as 24/7 roadside assistance, trip interruption coverage and more when purchasing any Endurance plan, including Supreme for Highline Vehicles.

-To learn how an Endurance protection plan can help you and your Mercedes-Benz, request a free, no-obligation quote or give us a call directly at 866-918-1438.
-You can also find even more articles on other automotive topics such as expert auto tips, vehicle buying guides and more by visiting our Learning Center.
+To learn how an Endurance protection plan can help you and your Mercedes-Benz, request a free, no-obligation quote or give us a call directly at (800) 253-8203.
+You can also find even more articles on other automotive topics such as expert auto tips, vehicle buying guides and more by visiting the Endurance blog.